By Charles Gerhold, M.A., Senior Consultant

 By following these three simple (but not necessarily easy) steps, meaningful and productive leadership development will occur.

 These steps for success are true for both individual and group development interventions.
 Whether you are leading a large group of emerging leaders in classroom training or providing an executive 360-degree feedback and coaching, leaders must have a clear understanding of their individual development needs and understand the relevance of the intervention for them personally.

 How you execute these steps depends on a number of factors including, the level of leader you are supporting, the specific development needs, whether you are providing one-on-one coaching or large group training, your organizational structure, and your industry and business context.
 How you structure your programs will vary, but addressing these specific steps to ensure the most meaningful impact of your efforts should not.

-To learn more about how to support the development of your leaders, register for our upcoming webinar, “Bridging Your Leadership Gaps: Strategies to Develop Your Leaders”
+To learn more about how to support the development of your leaders, check out my recent webinar, “Bridging Your Leadership Gaps: Strategies to Develop Your Leaders”